Note: This article is updated constantly. Last update: 8 December 2022.

 Red dot sights have been steadily gaining in popularity – for this reason, they can be found in the offer of most manufacturers of optics around the world.
 Even companies such as Kahles and Leica, who haven’t manufactured red dot sights before, have recently launched their own versions.

-Click here to see all footprints of red dot sights in our database
+to see our database of all footprints of red dot sights

 Terminology